Shaun-Regenbaum/OneUSGAutomaticClock/README.md

 # OneUSGAutomaticClock
 This is a little script for Georgia Tech students to be able to automatically clock hours without worrying about forgetting to turn it off.

-It can be easily modified to work for any university in the USG system.
+It can be easily modified to work for any university in the USG system (If you have any questions on how to do this, feel free to reach out, I can make a fork that works for any of the universities).

 You need Python 2.7+ (or 3), selenium, and the chromedriver (provided in the repo) needs to be in your system path.